AstraZeneca/runnable/docs/concepts/catalog-implementations/do-nothing.md

 ## Design thought

-Use this catalog type to temporarily switch of cataloging in local mode for debugging purposes.
+Use this catalog type to temporarily switch of cataloging in local executor for debugging purposes.